Street collection permit for charities

 Street collections are regulated by The Police, Factories etc. (Miscellaneous Provisions) Act 1916.
 Any person who intends to either collect money or sell articles for the benefit of charitable or other purposes in any street or public place requires a street collection permit.
 A street includes any highway or public bridge, road lane, footway, square, court, alley, or passage, whether a thoroughfare or not.
 All street collections undertaken for a charitable purpose with Warwick District must be licensed by us.

 Warwick District Council has specific adopted regulations which prescribe certain rules for the conduct of collections.

 Some charity organisations have a national exemption which exempts them from needing to apply for a permit from each local authority in whose area they collect.
 Warwick District Council has a site management agreement with the Public fundraising regulation board.
-If you wish to operate within Warwick district as one of these organisations please contact the Public fundraising regulation board.
+If you wish to operate within Warwick district as one of these organisations please contact the fundraising regulator.

 Make representations for or against a permit holder

 If you have a complaint about a collector then please contact the regulatory (licensing) team in the first instance.
 We will try to assist you or direct you to the appropriate organisation.
-Additional information on street collections can be found on the Charity commission website or on the Public fundraising regulation board.
+Additional information on street collections can be found on the Charity Commission website or on the fundraising regulator.
 You can contact the team:

 - Online: Licensing enquiry form